DAIC-tud/docs/content/en/tutorials/running-llms.md

 | Build fails with `operation not permitted`  | Ensure the wrapper’s `/tmp` build cache patch is in place, or add `--disable-cache`.   |

+## Acknowledgment
+Inspirtation for this tutorial comes from the [Stanford ollama_helper] repository.
+The DAIC template adapts many of the same ideas to TU Delft's Slurm environment.